Next week is National Cleaning Week. If you’re a cleaning geek like me, this is very exciting!

 Saying, “I’m going to clean the house today!” can feel overwhelming.
 Instead, start with small spaces, and take them one at a time.
 Breaking down a big task like cleaning the entire house into smaller, more manageable tasks can make it feel much less overwhelming.
 Starting with smaller spaces like the laundry room, home office, or entryway/mudroom can help you build momentum and make progress toward your goal.

-Make a plan: Before you start cleaning, make a plan of what areas you want to tackle and in what order.
+Make a plan: Before you start, make a plan of what areas you want to tackle and in what order.
 This can help you stay focused and ensure you don’t overlook any areas.

-Gather your supplies: Ensure you have all the cleaning supplies you need before starting.
+Gather your supplies: Ensure you have all the household cleaners you need before starting.
 This will save you time and prevent you from stopping mid-task to grab something you forgot.

-Declutter first: Before cleaning, take a few minutes to declutter the area you’re working on.
+Declutter first: Before you start cleaning, take a few minutes to declutter the area you’re working on.
 Get rid of anything that you no longer need or use.
-This will make cleaning easier and help you keep the space organized.
+This will make the tidying process easier and help you keep the space organized.

-Start from the top: When cleaning a room, start at the top and work your way down.
+Start from the top: When freshening up a room, start at the top and work your way down.
 Dust and clean the ceiling and walls first, then move on to the furniture and floors.

 Take breaks: Cleaning can be tiring, so take breaks as needed.
 This will help you stay energized and focused throughout the cleaning process.